practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Julia/README.md

 ### Building a "standalone" app from a Julia program

 TL;DR: building a standalone executable in Linux is possible with Julia, but Julia is not really made for this kind of task.
-And such an app, at least how I've done it, is not really standalone and distributable.
+And such an app, at least how I've done it, is not really standalone and distributable within one executable file.

-After some experimentation in vain, I discovered this article: [5.
-Creating Packages](https://engee.com/helpcenter/stable/en/julia/Pkg/creating-packages.html) on my way to build a "standalone" app with Julia.
+After some experimentation in vain, I discovered this very helpful article: [5.
+Creating Packages](https://engee.com/helpcenter/stable/en/julia/Pkg/creating-packages.html)

-However, is was only this prompt: "Julia UndefVarError: 'julia_main' not defined, standalone application for Linux" for Google AI, which returned the essential information.
-I've also roughly provided the workflow in this [app related source code file](./random_streams_for_perf_stats_app.jl), which I present below.
+However, is was only this prompt: "Julia UndefVarError: 'julia_main' not defined, standalone application for Linux" for Google AI, which gave me essential information.
+I've also roughly provided the workflow in the [app related source code file](./random_streams_for_perf_stats_app.jl), and which I present below.

 Everything starts with correctly preparing the source code and defining a suitable entry point.
 This is done with function _julia_main()::Cint_